warnonphilippe/spring-boot-with-activiti-example/README.md

 This document will describe how to get started with activiti and spring-boot.
 It is a port of the blog post [http://spring.io/blog/2015/03/08/getting-started-with-activiti-and-spring-boot](http://spring.io/blog/2015/03/08/getting-started-with-activiti-and-spring-boot).
 Minor tweaks to code and formatting have been done.
 Without further ado, the readme.

 ## Introduction
 Activiti is an Apache-licensed business process management (BPM) engine.
-Such an engine has as core goal to take a process definition comprised of human tasks and service calls and execute those in a certain order, while exposing various API’s to start, manage and query data about process instances for that definition.
+Such an engine has as core goal to take a process definition comprised of human tasks and service calls and execute those in a certain order, while exposing various APIï¿½s to start, manage and query data about process instances for that definition.
 Contrary to many of its competitors, Activiti is lightweight and integrates easily with any Java technology or project.
 All that, and it works at any scale - from just a few dozen to many thousands or even millions of process executions.
 ![Activiti logo](doc/images/activiti-logo.png)

 The source code of Activiti can be found on [Github](https://github.com/Activiti/Activiti).
 The project was founded and is sponsored by [Alfresco](http://www.alfresco.com/), but enjoys contributions from all across the globe and industries.

 A process definition is typically visualized as a flow-chart-like diagram.
-In recent years, the BPMN 2.0 standard (an OMG standard, like UML) has become the de-facto ‘language’ of these diagrams.
+In recent years, the BPMN 2.0 standard (an OMG standard, like UML) has become the de-facto ï¿½languageï¿½ of these diagrams.
 This standard defines how a certain shape on the diagram should be interpreted, both technically and business-wise and how it is stored, as a not-so-hipster XML file.. but luckily most of the tooling hides this for you.
 This is a standard, and you can use any number of compliant tools to design (and even run) your BPMN processes.
-That said, if you’re asking me, there is no better choice than Activiti!
+That said, if youï¿½re asking me, there is no better choice than Activiti!

 ## Spring Boot integration
 Activiti and Spring play nicely together.
-The convention-over-configuration approach in Spring Boot works nicely with Activiti’s process engine is setup and use.
+The convention-over-configuration approach in Spring Boot works nicely with Activitiï¿½s process engine is setup and use.
 Out of the box, you only need a database, as process executions can span anywhere from a few seconds to a couple of years.
 Obviously, as an intrinsic part of a process definition is calling and consuming data to and from various systems with all kinds of technologies.
-The simplicity of adding the needed dependencies and integrating various pieces of (boiler-plate) logic with Spring Boot really makes this child’s play.
+The simplicity of adding the needed dependencies and integrating various pieces of (boiler-plate) logic with Spring Boot really makes this childï¿½s play.

 Using Spring Boot and Activiti in a microservice approach also makes a lot of sense.
 Spring Boot makes it easy to get a production-ready service up and running in no time and - in a distributed microservice architecture - Activiti processes can glue together various microservices while also weaving in human workflow (tasks and forms) to achieve a certain goal.